suent/Carpenter.AzurePipelines/docs/semver.md

 ### Release

-Release builds can be initiated manually by selecting Release as the buildType.
+Release builds can be initiated manually by selecting Release as the buildPurpose.

 For example:
 0.2.0